-Chop tomatoes and place in a strainer over the sink while you prepare the other ingredients, the straining is improtant as the extra water content will make the salsa runny.
-After draining tomatoes you can use a food mill with the salsa screen to process half of the tomatoes to make a less chunky salsa.
+Chop tomatoes and place in a strainer over the sink while you prepare the other ingredients, the straining is important as the extra water content will make the salsa runny.
+After draining tomatoes, you can use a food mill with the salsa screen to process half of the tomatoes to make a less chunky salsa.

 Remove jars carefully from the water and let cool to room temperature.
 Check to make sure the jars have sealed correctly by pressing the lid; if it bubbles up than it's not sealed either re-can or put in the fridge and use.

-* To remove skins from the tomatoes place in boiling water for 1 minute or until the skinns split, transfer over to an ice water bath to cool, then just remove the skins and pull the center core out and reserve for the chickens.
+* To remove skins from the tomatoes place in boiling water for 1 minute or until the skins split, transfer over to an ice water bath to cool, then just remove the skins, and pull the center core out and reserve for the chickens.

 * This recipe can be halved, doubled, or tripled with great success.